bonmanisan/InventoryManagementSystem/README.md

 ## 📖 Project Description

-This project aims to provide Guys nad Gals Salon an Inventory Management system nad POS system.
-This projject allows you to manage product inventory, POS system, track daily and total income, track users, and track the amount of customers served.
+This project aims to provide Guys nad Gals Salon an Inventory Management system and POS system.
+This project allows you to manage product inventory, POS system, track daily and total income, track users, and track the amount of customers served.

 ---